rust-lang/book/src/ch04-03-slices.md

 ## Slices

-So far, we’ve talked about types that have ownership, like `String`, and ones that don’t, like `&String`.
-There is another kind of type which does not have
+There is another data type which does not have ownership: slices.
-ownership: slices.
 Slices let you reference a contiguous sequence of elements in a collection rather than the whole collection itself.

-Here’s a small programming problem: write a function which takes a string and returns the first word you find.
-If we don’t find a space in the string, then the whole string is a word, so the whole thing should be returned.
+Here’s a small programming problem: write a function which takes a string and returns the first word it finds in that string.
+If it doesn’t find a space in the string, it means the whole string is one word, so the whole thing should be returned.

 Let’s think about the signature of this function: